ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

 This strategy applies to all the software that is being developed within the SKA.

-Each team should have at least a tester.
+Each team should have at least a tester, which is the "testing conscience" within the team.
 Because of the specific skills that are needed to write good tests and to manage the testing process, we expect that in the coming months a tester will become a dedicated person in each team.
 For the time being we see “tester” as being a